Skip to main content

 Stockfish

 Stockfish is distributed under the GPL-3.0, which permits modification and redistribution under the same license.
 Bright Moves uses an unmodified, official Stockfish binary release, run only as a separate process over the UCI text protocol — it is not linked into any Bright Moves code, so the GPL's copyleft does not extend to our own software.
 Serving evaluations over HTTP is not itself conveyance; however, we package the Stockfish binary inside a container image that we transfer between our systems, which is conveyance of object code under GPL-3.0 §6.
-Accordingly we provide the Corresponding Source and a written offer for it — see “GPL-3.0 source & written offer”below.
-We're grateful for the decades of work by the Stockfish community.
+Accordingly we provide the Corresponding Source and a written offer for it — see “GPL-3.0 source & written offer” below.

 Lc0 (Leela Chess Zero)